Machine Operators and Asbestos Exposure

 For instance, many large machines use asbestos in the brakes.
 It prevents the brakes from overheating due to friction.
 This can be risky for workers, though, especially when doing maintenance.
 When a machine operator had to mix or replace brakes or other asbestos parts, they could have inhaled loose fibers from the mineral.

-The exposure route varies a lot from one machine job to another.
+The exposure route varies from one machine job to another.
 For instance, a construction operator may be exposed when demolishing an old building.
 Any asbestos not properly remediated can release fibers into the air during demolition.

 These are some of the other machine parts, components, and materials machine operators may have come into contact with asbestos through their work: